muralitharanvellaisamy/form-validation-using-only-javascript/README.md

 # form-validation-using-only-javascript
-How to validate a form without jquery
+How to validate a form with javascript